 How Much Do Deadbolts Cost?

 Deadbolts can cost as little as a few dollars to upwards of four hundred dollars.
 Traditional keyed deadbolts will cost less, while keyless deadbolts will be on the more expensive end of the spectrum.
 Keep in mind that cheaper deadbolts may be made with cheaper materials and may not be as secure as a higher-end deadbolt.
 Cheaper deadbolts may also be more likely to break and need to be replaced.

 Selecting A Deadbolt From Access Residential Hardware

 At Access Residential Hardware, we partner with high-quality, reputable brands so that you can be confident in the craftsmanship of your new deadbolt.
 Our deadbolts are durable, secure, and stylish.
 We also keep our prices competitive and offer free shipping on all orders to keep our products affordable.

 Contact Us And Speak With A Hardware Expert

 Questions about our deadbolts, or need help determining which deadbolt is right for your home?
 Our hardware experts can walk you through selecting the best deadbolt to meet your needs.
-Contact us by phone during business hours at 866.752.9002, or fill out our online contact form and we’ll get back to you as soon as possible.
+Contact us by filling out our online contact form and we’ll get back to you as soon as possible.